Extended formulations, non-negative factorizations and randomized communication protocols: When low variance forces large size

-We have seen that every extension of a polytope $P$ corresponds to a randomized protocol computing its slack matrix $S(P)$ in expectation and vice-versa.
-Now we show in particular that for the perfect matching polytope if we restrict ourselves only to those extensions that can determine with a constant probabilty whether or not an entry in the slack matrix is zero, then every extension has an exponential size.
-We then observe that the same holds for the spanning tree polytope.
+We have seen that every extension of a polytope $P$ corresponds to a randomized protocol computing its slack matrix $S = S(P)$ in expectation and vice-versa.
+Now we show that if the set disjointness matrix can be embedded in a certain way in a matrix $S$ (see below for definitions), then efficient protocols computing $S$ in expectation necessarily have large variance.
+We prove that such an embedding can be found for the slack matrices of the perfect matching polytope and also, surprisingly, of the spanning tree polytope.